iceland in february

 Here are some of the most popular ice caves in Iceland:

-• Vatnajokull Ice Cave – Europe’s largest glacier, located in central Iceland.
-Book here
+• Vatnajokull Ice Cave – This is the one we did!
+Europe’s largest glacier, located in central Iceland.
+Book here (3 hours long, $200 per person)

-• Crystal Ice Cave – near Glacier Lagoon – book here
+• Crystal Ice Cave – near Glacier Lagoon – Book here ($200 per person, 3 hours)

-• Langjokull Ice Cave, only about 1 hour from Reykjavik.
+• Langjokull Ice Cave, known for being the largest ice tunnel in the world!
+It’s only about 1 hour from Reykjavik.
 Book your tour online here.

 7. Winter Lights Festival